toprakkis/toprakkis/README.md

 - 👯 I’m looking to collaborate on **Deep Learning Applications**

-- 🤝 I’m looking for help with **advanced Machine Learning Methods**
+- 🤝 I’m looking for help with **Advanced Machine Learning Methods**

 - 👨‍💻 All of my projects are available at [https://github.com/toprakkis](https://github.com/toprakkis)